lana-k/sqliteviz/Graph.md

 - Label Color - a color of node labels
 - Size - set a node size.
 There are 3 modes of node sizing: constant, variable and calculated.

-  * `Constant` means that all nodes have the same given size.
+  - `Constant` means that all nodes have the same given size.
-  * `Variable` allows you to choose a field where the node size is taken from.
+  - `Variable` allows you to choose a field where the node size is taken from.
-  * `Calculated` allows you to choose a method that is used to calculate the node size.
+  - `Calculated` allows you to choose a method that is used to calculate the node size.

     Currently, 3 methods are available: total node degree, degree by in-edges and degree by out-edges.

   For variable and calculated sizing it's also possible to set the scale, the minimum size and the sizing mode - area or diameter.
 In the diameter mode the difference between node sizes is more noticeable.

 - Color - set a node color.
 There are 3 modes of node color: constant, variable and calculated.

-  * `Constant` means that all nodes have the same color.
+  - `Constant` means that all nodes have the same color.
-  * `Variable` allows you to choose a field by which the color is determined.
+  - `Variable` allows you to choose a field by which the color is determined.
     With this option you can also choose if the color value should be taken directly or mapped to a color palette.
-  * `Direct` mode means that in the JSON document representing the node, the value in the selected field is used as a color.
-The color value in the JSON document can be set in [different ways][2]:
+  - `Direct` mode means that in the JSON document representing the node, the value in the selected field is used as a color.
+The color value in the JSON document can be set in different
+    ways:

     1. As Hex, 8-digit (RGBA) Hex:

        ```
        #000
        000